rust-lang/rfcs/0000-modules/detailed-design/loading-files.md

 default) visible in the external API of this crate.

-If, during parsing, a `mod` statement is encountered which would cause Rust to load a file which was a part of the `--module` list, Rust does not attempt to load that file.
-Instead, a warning is issued that that `mod` statement is dead code.
-(See [migrations][migrations] for more info.)
+If, during parsing, a `mod` statement is encountered which would cause Rust to load a file which was a part of the `--modules` list, this statement will be used to control the visibility of that module.
+If the module was not a part of the `--modules` list, it will be loaded in the same way that it is loaded today.

 If a module is mounted multiple times, or there are multiple possible files which could define a module, that continues to be an error.